-Anne Sullivan Preschool and Kindergarten recognizes the importance of a strong family-school partnership.
+Anne Sullivan Preschool and Transitional Kindergarten recognizes the importance of a strong family-school partnership.
 The inter-connectedness of the children’s family life and their school experience is an important part of their education.
 Family engagement happens when early childhood professionals and families engage in an interactive process of relationship-building.
 The process is mutual, respectful, and responsive to a family’s language and culture.

 Children thrive in a school environment in which their families are involved.
 Numerous studies have shown that strong family/school bonds have positive academic benefits.
 When families are involved, children’s problem-solving skills and social competency are enhanced.
 When families and teachers exchange ideas, the school experience becomes more meaningful for the children.
 It allows children to see important people in their lives working together.
 When children see positive interactions between parents and educators, they begin to understand the importance of building healthy relationships.